Conduct a Free Iowa Warrant Search on Any Resident

 Phone: (563)326-8787

-Find Warrants Through Municipal Agencies in Iowa
+Find Warrant Details via Municipal Agencies in Iowa

 The search for arrest warrants in Iowa doesn’t stop there.
 Municipal agencies—namely, local police departments—can release this information to citizens once it becomes a part of the public record.
 Here are some tips on accessing arrest warrant information through municipalities in Iowa.